-The Giraldos are currently believed to be the only criminal organization aggressively attacking the Urabeños on the Urabeños’ home turf in Colombia’s Caribbean.
-Confrontations between these two organizations helped make tourist capital Santa Marta one of the most violent places in Colombia last year, according to a violence watchdog group which recently listed the colonial town as the world’s 29th most violent city.
+The Giraldos are currently believed to be the only criminal organization aggressively attacking the Gaitanistas, also known as the Gulf Clan, Urabeños, and Gaitanist Self-Defense Forces of Colombia (Autodefensas Gaitanistas de Colombia – AGC), on the AGC's home turf in Colombia's Caribbean.
+Confrontations between these two organizations helped make tourist capital Santa Marta one of the most violent places in Colombia last year, according to a violence watchdog group which recently listed the colonial town as the world's 29th most violent city.

 The conflict has attracted attention from the Colombian security forces, who recently announced the capture of an alleged top leader of the Giraldos, Avelino Gomez Castro, alias "Peker."
 He was detained in Santa Marta on February 25 as part of a military operation.
 He is accused of running an extortion and kidnapping network in the coastal city, and acting as the financial chief of the Giraldos, who are also known as the Oficina del Caribe (a play on Oficina de Envigado, the drug trafficking and assassins' ring that Pablo Escobar set up in Medellin and which remains active today).
 An ex-member of former paramilitary organization the United Self-Defense Forces of Colombia (AUC), Peker is the most high-profile member of the Giraldos to be captured so far.